First time gas user?

 Become a Pulse Energy Gas customer

 Here at Pulse Energy, we’re proud to offer LPG and natural gas to all our electricity customers.
-By combining your electricity and gas with Pulse Energy, you will receive our All Energy Discount of 0.40c per day, which adds up to almost $150 per year!
+By combining your electricity and gas with Pulse Energy, you will receive our All Energy Discount of 0.30c per day.

 If you’re thinking about becoming a Pulse Energy gas customer, we’d love to hear from you.
 Contact us today on 0800 785 733 or fill out our online enquiry form and a member of the team will be in touch with you shortly.